luca-bassoricci/gitlab/doc/administration/reference_architectures/10k_users.md

 third party external PaaS PostgreSQL solutions.
 Google Cloud SQL and AWS RDS are known to work.
 Components marked with ** can be optionally run on reputable third party external PaaS Redis solutions.
 Google Memorystore and AWS Elasticache are known to work.
+Components marked with *** can be optionally run on reputable third party load balancing services (LB PaaS).
+AWS ELB is known to work.

 ```plantuml
 @startuml 10k